dorjeys3/Walmart_proj/README.md

 * 'Hubby also claims they slip down easily if not tied tightly.

 * 'I sadly had to return my ballet slipper pink because I ordered the wrong size.'

-Lastly, another step that I would like to take would be scraping Walmart every season to see how the reviews differ among the seasons.
+Since the items were scraped towards winter, most of the displayed items were related to the winter items.
+Another step that I would like to take would be scraping Walmart every season to see how the reviews differ among the seasons.

 ## For More Information